zmalone/chef-web-docs/source/manage-a-web-app/windows/apply-and-verify-your-final-web-application-configuration/6/_index.md

 ## 6. Verify your node's configuration

-You're probably anxious to see the working Customers application.
+You're probably excited to see the working Customers application.
 From a browser on your workstation, navigate to your site's <code class="file-path">/Products/Customers.aspx</code> page, for example, <code class="file-path">http://54.186.5.41/Products/Customers.aspx</code>.

 You'll see this.